List of Scream (film series) characters: Tara Carpenter

-Tara Carpenter is a Woodsboro teenager and the younger sister of Sam Carpenter.
+Tara Carpenter is a Woodsboro teenager and the younger half-sister of Sam Carpenter.
 Her friend group includes Amber Freeman, Wes Hicks and Chad and Mindy Meeks-Martin.
-She is the first target of the new Ghostface, though she survives the attack.
+She is the first target of the new Ghostface, though she survives the cold open.
 She prefers elevated horror rather than typical slashers, citing the films Hereditary and The Babadook as some of her favorites.
 Tara is initially excited to see her sister after five years, but grows distant when Sam reveals her biological father is Billy Loomis.
 After she is attacked again at the hospital, Sam decides to bring Tara back to Modesto with her and Richie.
 As they leave Woodsboro, Tara realizes she is missing her inhaler, but remembers she left a spare at Amber's house.
 Upon arriving, Amber ends the memorial party in honor of Wes Hicks and goes with Tara to retrieve the inhaler.
 After revealing herself to be the killer, Amber ties up Tara in her closet.
 She is eventually found by Sam, who unties her.
 After fatally shooting a still-alive, badly burnt Amber, who was rushing at Sidney, Sam and Gale to stab them, Tara is loaded into an ambulance.
 Requesting that Sam ride with her, the two leave the scene.